Chiswick: In the arts

 The novel Vanity Fair (1847/8) by William Makepeace Thackeray opens at Miss Pinkerton's Academy for Young Ladies in Chiswick Mall.
 Louis N. Parker's play Pomander Walk (1910) has the imagined setting of "a retired crescent of five very small, old-fashioned houses near Chiswick, on the river-bank. ...
 They are exactly alike: miniature copies of Queen Anne mansions".
 Ford Madox Ford's Parade's End tetralogy (1924/28) contains many scenes set in Chiswick, where the Wannop family resides.
 The BBC adaptation of the literary work featured filming on Bedford Park's Woodstock Road.
 Basil Dearden's 1961 suspense film Victim, starring Dirk Bogarde as the barrister Melville Farr, was set in Chiswick, and many of its scenes were filmed on Chiswick Mall, where Farr lived.

-The "middle class" On May 20 1966 the Beatles filmed two of their earliest promotional films for the songs Paperback Writer and Rain in the grounds of Chiswick House.
-BBC sitcom My Family was set in Chiswick; it ran from 2000 to 2011.
+On 20 May 1966 the Beatles filmed two of their earliest promotional films for the songs "Paperback Writer" and Rain in the grounds of Chiswick House.
+The BBC sitcom My Family was set in Chiswick; it ran from 2000 to 2011.